Cooking Classes

 $135.00

-This menu of Italian classics has been transformed into a vegan feast.
-In this class you will learn how to make vegan counterparts to these well-loved dishes, without losing the flavors and textures that make them so popular.
+Missed Veganuary?
+Not too late to catch up!
+Join us in preparing this menu of Italian classics, which has been transformed into a vegan feast.
+In this class you will learn how to make vegan counterparts to these well-loved Italian dishes, without losing the flavors and textures that make them so popular.

 You will start out by building a new kind of Caesar salad, one that uses tahini and garlic, cider vinegar and a touch of nutritional yeast to make a creamy and delicious dressing.
 Then you will make the risotto, and Chef Paul will share his tips for creating a fabulous vegetable stock, a staple of many vegan dishes.
 This menu includes a tasty carrot miso spread, served over toasted and sliced baguette, and fresh and cool raspberry sorbet.